isomerpages/moe-woodgrovesec/_cca/Clubs and Societies/Environmental Science Club.md

 Monday : 3.30pm to 5.30pm

+Thursday: 3.30-5.30pm

-*Additional sessions will be organised for selected students for the preparation of various events.
+\*Additional sessions will be organised for selected students for the preparation of various events.
 Sessions are subject to change in 2023.

 **Achievements and Highlights 2022**

-Farmer's Market @ Sembawang GRC
+Farmer’s Market @ Sembawang GRC

 Community in Nature Award Schools Category (Merit)